sonos/torch-to-nnef/docs/tutos/6_quantization.md

 }
 ```

-Note here the use of `ModTensorUpdater` this module updater allow to avoid breaking shared reference to a common tensor among your network (by example embedding layer shared between input and output of a LLM) while updating the weights.
+Note here the use of [`ModTensorUpdater`](/reference/torch_to_nnef/tensor/updater/) this module updater allow to avoid breaking shared reference to a common tensor inside your network (by example embedding layer shared between input and output of a LLM) while updating the weights.

 We now just need to fill the `fp_to_tract_q4_0_with_grid_mse_calibration` function and we are done.
 Also note that I could have done a calibration stage with external data before end at the beginning (some quantization method need to minimize quantization error for activations).
 In this case we opt for simplicity: